 Miles of sand and water have a way of putting life’s problems in perspective.
 Explore the coast on boat, board or bike, keeping a gentle pace that minimizes effort and maximizes the sense of escape.

 On the Crystal Coast, Cape Lookout National Seashore’s blissfully undeveloped barrier islands can be reached only by boat or ferry and offer few amenities, so pack food and water and stay awhile.
-Climb up the historic lighthouse (summers only, Wednesday through Sunday), watch for wild horses, hunt for seashells and walk remote beaches.
+Admire the historic lighthouse from its base (it's currently closed to climbers as it undergoes extensive renovations), watch for wild horses, hunt for seashells and walk remote beaches.
 Nearly surrounded by water, Beaufort has seen 300 years of seafaring history.
-Hop on a retro-chic Huffy bike from Hungry Town Tours and explore the village’s historic district.
-The one-speed cruisers are for leisurely riding, not spin class, in keeping with Beaufort’s laid-back pace.

 On the Outer Banks, travel to Duck and visit the waterfront Aqua Spa.
-Treat yourself to a peppermint body scrub and a stress-stripping Sticks and Stone Massage – bamboo rolling followed by stone spine placement.
+Treat yourself to an aromatherapy session or a stress-stripping Sticks and Stone Massage – bamboo rolling followed by stone spine placement.

 Surf and Paddle